JasonDormier/reading-notes/class-09.md

 Event| Description
 -----|-------------
-input | Value in select box, checkbox, or radio button changes change | Value in select box, checkbox, or radio button changes submit | User submits a form reset | User clicks on a form's res~t button cut | cutting content from a form field copy | copying content from a form field paste | pasting content into a form field
+input | Value inserted in select box, checkbox, or radio button change | Value in select box, checkbox, or radio button changes submit | submitting a form reset | clicking on a form's reset button cut | cutting content from a form field copy | copying content from a form field paste | pasting content into a form field